 For standing seam roofs, the Horizon-Loc works well by interlocking one another to hide the fasteners.
 This type of roofing can come in customized heights, lengths, colors, and whatever you may want based on your needs.

 Last, but not least, are metal roofing shingles.
 They have a similar look and texture of regular shingles but are made of metal, obviously.
 They install similarly by overlaying over one another.
 The fun thing about these is they can be made to look like any sort of shingle you want.
 They can be treated to look like wood shakes, get them stone-coated, or even have them looking like slate shingles.

-Additionally, homeowners interested in sustainable materials will love metal roofing, because it is recyclable.
-Plus, it lasts much longer than any other type of shingle or roofing materials, which can end up in landfills every 15 to 20 years.
+Homeowners interested in sustainable materials will love metal roofing, because it is recyclable.
+Plus, it lasts much longer than any other type of shingle or roofing material, which can end up in landfills every 15 to 20 years.
 While metal roofing both last long and can be melted down and recycled after it’s been removed.

-For more information on metal roofing installation, give us a call at 763-710-2933 and check out our metal roofing page.
+For more information on metal roofing installation, give us a call at 763-710-2933 or check out our roofing page.
 We look forward to committing to sustainable practices for our clients!